Signed in as:

 John Carruthers started a Fixed Base Operation (FBO), whose income came from the sale of fuel, rental of parking spaces, maintenance of aircraft and sale of parts and supplies.
 Selvidge became President of SOCAA and tried to get some local business persons who were not pilots to be members of the group, but none had any continuing interest.
 So, then as now, the airport was run by pilots.

-Through the 1970’s, improvements were made in the airport facilities and hangars were built.
+Through the 1970’s improvements were made in the airport facilities and hangars were built.
 Runway resurfacing, taxiway paving and enlarged apron parking areas for aircraft were financed by grants from the Federal Aviation Administration trust funds with much smaller matching funds from the State and from the local Airport Authority.

 By 1978, 35 planes were based at the airport and there was an average of 40 flight operations (landings + take-offs) per day (more than 12,000 operations a year), of which some 500 were charter flights

 Carl Bliss had taken over Carruthers’ FBO.
 His Sedona Air Services, provided fuel, maintenance and car rentals.
 Robert Jackson rented space from him and provided charter service and flight instruction as Northern Arizona Aircraft.
-Jack Seeley operated Sedona Aircraft Center providing aircraft services, charters and flight instruction.
+Jack Seeley operated Sedona Air Center providing aircraft services, charters and flight instruction.

 In 1980, the population of Sedona was 5,319 and a lot of homes had been built in the Grasshopper Flats area.
-A Prescott man flew his Cessna into Sedona Airport at weekends, put a notice in the parking lot at the Overlook offering airplane rides for $9.50 per person and flew his tour passengers up the Canyon to Midgely Bridge and around the back of Thunder Mountain before returning to the airport.
+A Prescott man flew his Cessna into Sedona Airport on weekends, put a notice in the parking lot at the Overlook offering airplane rides for $9.50 per person and flew his tour passengers up the Canyon to Midgley Bridge and around the back of Thunder Mountain before returning to the airport.

 Jack Seeley recognized that 80% of his charter business was to and from Phoenix.
 In 1981, he started Air Sedona and flew three round trips to Phoenix, seven days a week.
 By 1983, he was carrying an average of 300 passengers per month in winter and about twice that number per month the rest of the year.